Samsung/TizenRT/README.md

 |   XUART3   |   XUART0   |   XUART1   |   XUART2   |   XUART4   |
 |:----------:|:----------:|:----------:|:----------:|:----------:|
 | /dev/ttyS0 | /dev/ttyS1 | /dev/ttyS2 | /dev/ttyS3 | /dev/ttyS4 |

+## SPI Frequency

+In ARTIK05x, the maximum frequency of SPI is **40MHz**.
+You can also use this value divided by the div.
+The div is from 1 to 2048.
+Due to these limitations, the internal driver is set to an approximate value according to the set frequency.

+For convenience, if you set a frequency above 40MHz, it will change internally to its maximum value.

 ## How to enable Secure shell